donavanbecker/homebridge-resideo/README.md

 ## Configuration

 1. Login / create an account at https://developer.honeywellhome.com/user
+    - Your Honeywell Home Developer Account, this account is different then your Honeywell Home Account that you log into the Honeywell Home App with
 2. Click **Create New App**
 3. Give your application a name, and enter the Callback URL as `https://homebridge-honeywell.iot.oz.nu/link-account`
 4. Enter the generated consumer key and secret into the plugin settings screen of [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x)